The Silence of the Lambs (film): Music

-Release
+Release and reception

 Box office

 The Silence of the Lambs was released on February 14, 1991, grossing almost $14 million from 1,497 theaters over the 4-day Presidents' Day weekend, placing at number one at the US box office.
 It remained at number one for five weeks.

 The film opened at the Odeon Leicester Square in London in June 1991 and grossed £290,936 in its opening week, which distributor Rank claimed was a world record opening week from one theatre.
-The following week it expanded to 281 screens and grossed £4,260,472 for the week, a UK record.
+The following week, it expanded to 281 screens and grossed £4,260,472 for the week, a UK record.

 The film grossed $131 million in the United States and Canada with a total worldwide gross of $273 million.
 It was the fourth-highest grossing film of 1991 in North America and the fifth-highest-grossing film worldwide.

 Critical response

-The Silence of the Lambs was a sleeper hit that gradually gained widespread success and critical acclaim.
+The movie was a sleeper hit that gradually gained widespread success and critical acclaim.
 Foster, Hopkins, and Levine garnered much acclaim for their performances.
-Review aggregator Rotten Tomatoes reports that 95% of 149 film critics have given the film a positive review, with an average rating of 8.80/10.
-The website's critical consensus reads: "Director Jonathan Demme's smart, taut thriller teeters on the edge between psychological study and all-out horror, and benefits greatly from stellar performances by Anthony Hopkins and Jodie Foster."
-Metacritic, another review aggregator, assigned the film a weighted average score of 85 out of 100, based on 19 reviews from mainstream critics, indicating "universal acclaim".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

-Roger Ebert of the Chicago Sun-Times, specifically mentioned the "terrifying qualities" of Hannibal Lecter.
+Roger Ebert of the Chicago Sun-Times specifically mentioned the "terrifying qualities" of Hannibal Lecter.
 Ebert later added the film to his list of The Great Movies, recognizing the film as a "horror masterpiece" alongside such classics as Nosferatu, Psycho, and Halloween.
 However, the film is also notable for being one of two multi-Academy Award winners (the other being Unforgiven) to get a bad review from Ebert's colleague, Gene Siskel.
-Writing for Chicago Tribune, Siskel said, "Foster's character, who is appealing, is dwarfed by the monsters she is after.
+Writing for the Chicago Tribune, Siskel said, "Foster's character, who is appealing, is dwarfed by the monsters she is after.
 I'd rather see her work on another case."